Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Measurement Matrix Design

-Given the above general measurement design, the following questions are of particular interests: \begin{enumerate} \item Given $N$ left nodes and $R$ right nodes, how to construct a bipartite graph that guarantees a ``friendly'' distribution of single-tons, zero-tons and multi-tons for successful peeling? \item Given the sparsity $K$ such that only $K$ left nodes remain in the sparse bipartite graph, what is the minimum number of right nodes $R$ to guarantee successful peeling? \item How to choose the {\it bin detection matrix} $\mathbf{S}$ in general for providing the oracle information?
-Especially when the measurements are noisy? \end{enumerate}
+The spirit of divide-and-conquer is also manifested in this general design since the design of coding matrix ensures fast decoding by peeling, while the bin detection matrix ensures the correct detection of various bin hypotheses.
+These two designs are completely modular and can be designed independently depending on the applications.
+Now, given the above general measurement design, the following questions are of particular interests: \begin{enumerate} \item Given $N$ left nodes and $R$ right nodes, how to construct a bipartite graph that guarantees a ``friendly'' distribution of single-tons, zero-tons and multi-tons for successful peeling? \item Given the sparsity $K$ of the bipartite graph, what is the minimum number of right nodes $R$ to guarantee successful peeling? \item How to choose the {\it bin detection matrix} $\mathbf{S}$ in general for providing the oracle information, especially when the measurements are noisy? \end{enumerate}

 In the following, we answer these questions in details and discuss the specific constructions for $\mathbf{H}$ and $\mathbf{S}$.
-In Section \ref{sec:analysis_peeling_decoder}, we first present the peeling decoder analysis that guides the design of the bipartite graphs and the associated coding matrix $\mathbf{H}$, and then discuss the constructions of the bin detection matrix $\mathbf{S}$ for both noiseless and noisy scenarios in Section \ref{sec:noiseless} and \ref{sec:RBI} respectively.
+In Section \ref{sec:analysis_peeling_decoder}, we first present the peeling decoder analysis that guides the design of the bipartite graphs and the associated coding matrix $\mathbf{H}$, and then discuss the constructions of the bin detection matrix $\mathbf{S}$ for both noiseless and noisy scenarios in Section \ref{sec:noiseless}, \ref{sec:noisy}, and Section~\ref{sec:noisy_continuous}.